demirantay/muralist/README.md

 # Muralist

-Muralist is a web application that lets you see algorithmic visualizations on famous paintings from the past.
+Muralist is a web application that lets you see algorithmic visualizations of famous paintings from the past.
 The app is built with just `html`, `css`, and `javascript`.
-Plus, the app does not have extremely complex algorithms since I wanted it to keep it simple for fast development.
+Plus, the app does not have extremely complex algorithms since I wanted to keep it simple for fast development.

 Visit the site at: https://demirantay.github.io/muralist/